FOR RENTAL ASSISTANCE PLEASE CALL 211

 Please click here to access the FAQ sheet.

 The Magistrate Court has jurisdiction to hear landlord-tenant disputes which includes dispossessory proceedings.
 A dispossessory action refers to eviction proceedings brought by a landlord against a tenant.
 A writ of possession is issued to evict an occupant from the property.
 The dispossessory complaint is filed under oath by the owner (landlord), testifying to the unlawful possession of the owners property by a tenant.
 The relationship between the parties must be Landlord and Tenant.
 The Tenant must be either a Tenant holding over, Tenant at will, a Tenant at sufferance, one not paying rent as it becomes due, or otherwise breaching the conditions of the rental agreement.
 The Landlord must have made a demand for possession of the premises prior to commencement of the proceedings.
 Those who consider themselves "agents" of the landlord must comply with Rule 31.

-You may use the Magistrate Court Guide and File system to draft your Dispossessory Warrant or Answer.
+You may use the Magistrate Court Guide and File system to draft your Landlord-Tenant (Dispossessory) Affidavit or Answer.
 Access the Magistrate Court Guide and file System online or use the forms provided.

 Forms are in pdf format.
 You must have Adobe Acrobat Reader or other pdf reader program in order to use these forms.

 Confirm the service address is in Fulton County.
 Plaintiff(s) must confirm the address for service is in Fulton County.
 The Marshal's Department will not issue a refund of a service fee if the Marshal's Department determines the address for service is not in Fulton County.
 Below are websites that may be used to confirm an address is in Fulton County.
 The Marshal's Department assumes no responsibility for the accuracy of the information provided by these websites.